edkelly303/elm-any-type-permutations/README.md

-Generate permutations of values for any Elm type.
+# Elm Exhaustive Generators

+Create exhaustive generators for arbitrarily complex Elm types.

 For finite types such as `Bool` and `()`, we can exhaustively generate every possible value.

-For infinite types such as `Int`, `Float` and `String`, we generate permutations of a small set of "interesting" values.
+For infinite types such as `Int`, `Float` and `String`, by default we generate only a small set of potentially "interesting" values.
 For example, `int` generates the values 0, -1, 1, 2, 3, -10, 10, -100, 100.

-For complex types such as tuples, records and custom types, the exhaustiveness depends on whether the contents are finite or infinite.
-For example, we can generate all possible permutations of `tuple bool bool`, but only a sample of interesting permutations for `tuple string int`.
+For complex types such as pairs, triples, records and custom types, the exhaustiveness depends on whether the contents are finite or infinite.
+For example, we can generate all possible values of `pair bool bool`, but only a sample of interesting values for `pair string int`.

 For collection types such as `List a` and `Dict k v`, we can specify the maximum length of the collection.
-For example, `list 3 unit` will generate every permutation of `List ()` from the empty list `[]` up to `[ (), (), () ]`.
+For example, `list 3 unit` will generate every possible value of `List ()` from the empty list `[]` up to `[ (), (), () ]`.

 ## Examples